-It would be wrong to paint our faith as ‘anti-intellectual’, after all – God gave us reason for a reason!
-And yet when our desire to understand becomes more important to us than it should – it quickly begins to de-rail our walk with God.
-In Western culture (which has its roots in the great Greek civilization of history) our great preoccupation for wanting to understand can easily raise itself up to the point of becoming an idol.
+It would be wrong to paint our faith as ‘anti-intellectual’ – after all, God gave us reason for a reason!
+And yet when our desire to understand becomes more important to us than it should, it quickly begins to de-rail our walk with God.
+In Western culture (which has its roots in the great Greek civilization of history), our preoccupation with wanting to understand can easily raise itself up to the point of becoming an idol.

 As you read through these letters, the words ‘folly’, ‘foolish’ and ‘weak’ come up a lot.
 Paul is actually addressing some issues that came up after his visit to their church.
 It turns out that they had been disappointed with Paul – with his ministry and with his preaching style.
 They had expected something different, something more.

-The clue to their disappointment lies in the verse already quoted (ch 1:20).
+The clue to their disappointment lies in the verse already quoted (chapter 1:20).
 He did not compare favourably with:

 - “the scribe” – the men of learning,